Lackawanna County Budget with Tax Hike Tabled

 SCRANTON, LACKAWANNA COUNTY (WBRE/WYOU-TV) – A possible tax increase in Lackawanna County is still on the table.

-Commissioners were expected to vote on it Wednesday but that didn’t happen, rather the three person board voted to table it.
+Commissioners were expected to vote on it Wednesday.
+That didn’t happen, rather the three person board voted to table it.

 “I’m going to second that motion.
 I just, I’m just not comfortable.”